 An increasing number of patients are arriving from well beyond the Emerson service area — outside the state and even the U.S. — to have complex urologic surgery at Emerson.
 Dr. Gee’s focus on the newest approaches to treating bladder surgery is one reason.
 He performs surgery to create a new bladder in cases where the bladder must be removed.

 “Neobladder surgical reconstruction uses a segment of the patient’s intestine to restore the anatomy,” he explains.
 “People are pleased, because it means they avoid having to wear a urostomy bag to collect urine.”

-Practice covers full range of urology conditions — for men and women
+Practice covers full range of urology conditions

 The growth of Emerson Urology Associates has made Emerson a destination for those who require complex urologic surgery.
 However, the hospital has always had talented, experienced urologists who provide comprehensive care and perform a range of surgical and other procedures.
 Paul LaFontaine, MD, and Stephen Schloss, MD, are well-known urologists who have many loyal patients in the community.
-Jacqueline Brecht, MD, (pictured at right) who recently joined Emerson Urology Associates, brings her interest in the diagnosis and treatment of bladder conditions.

 There has been notable progress in the field of prostate cancer, both in diagnosis and treatment, notes Dr. Schloss.
 “Improved and more specific imaging has enabled us to diagnose prostate cancer at an earlier point, as well as differentiate aggressive from non-aggressive cancers.
 Also, we are able to manage many prostate cancers today with surveillance as opposed to radical surgery.”